Choate-Robotics/7407-DriveCode-Template/README.md

 ### Debugging:
 #### Logger
  - USE LOGGER!
 It makes it easier on everyone to debug.
+#### Smart Dashboard/Shuffleboard
+ - Shuffleboard is preferred over the Smart Dashboard and console for debugging.
+To use shuffleboard, just push a string, number, boolean, or similar value to the SmartDashboard using "wpilib.SmartDashboard.pushNumber ..." etc. The value is then accessible through ShuffleBoard.

 ## Resources
  - [RobotPy Documentation](https://robotpy.readthedocs.io/en/stable/) We love RobotPy!